tlestang/code-review-workshop/snippets/README.md

 - complicated ggplot call (possible to break it down)
 - inconsistent use of aggignement operators (`<-` and `=`)
 - repeated lines (possible to wrap into functions)
+- suggest separating cleaning data and plotting to two separate scripts (or at least making secitons in comments)

+## `pca_functions.R` - runs

+- (+) good documentation
+- (+) code is rather clear and logically separated into separate functions
+- (+) function names are clear and follow HW style-guide
+- some variables could be better named (`nc`)
+- although some returns could be more elaborated on
+- testing could be done separately (or moved to the testing function) - not commented
+- messed up local and global variables
+- imports (`ggplot2`) should be moved to the top of the script (unless it's a package, then to DESCRIPTION and `@import` statement should be used)
+- in fact `plot_scree` in the current format wouldn't work without importing `ggplot2` (as not only `qplot`, but also `geom_line`, etc. come from the package)
+- (optional) `get_total_explained_variance` could be one-liner
+- inconsisted use of `return`, R by default returns whatever is in the last line of the function